MohamedSa3d04/TicTacToe/README.md

 2. Player 1 uses 'O' and Player 2 uses 'X'.
 3. Click on the Tic Tac Toe grid to make a move.
 4. The game will automatically detect winning combinations and update the scores.
-5. Click the "Again!" button to start a new game.
+5. Automatlly the game will restart again.

 ## Contributing